 When compared with other cryptocurrencies, ADA is unique in its special way.
 It is a unique type of digital currency, which is used to store value and also receive and send money.
 The ADA cryptocurrency is on the Cardano blockchain.
 Cardano runs on the Ouroboros protocol.

 We should remember that the heart of any blockchain platform is the algorithm used to create blocks and validate transactions.
-And ADA scores massively in this department and leaves other blockchains well behind in terms of speed and efficiency.
+And ADA scores massively in this department and leaves other blockchains well behind in speed and efficiency.

 Cardano uses the Ouroboros consensus, which utilizes Proof-of-Stake (PoS) protocol to produce new blocks.
 For the uninitiated, Ouroboros was designed by experts in the fields of cryptography and engineering.
 It uses principles from science & math to create a more efficient and secure user experience.